 Men's Mental Health Support

-Here are helplines, websites and apps that can provide support for you or if you are worried about someone else.
-You can also read this Letter of Hope from the Somerset HNS Foundation reminding you that there is always hope for recovery.
+You can also read this Letter of Hope from the Somerset NHS Foundation to remind you that there is always hope for recovery.

 If you are having thoughts of suicide or acts of self harm, or you are worried about someone else please dial 999 or call the Samaritans on 116 123 for free.
-There are other local support lines that can help such as Somerset Mindline free on 0800 138 1692
+There are other local support lines that can help such as Mindline Somerset, a confidential listening service which provides a safe place to talk if you, or someone you know, is in distress.
+Call free on 0800 138 1692.

 Local support